 We’re at Sanctum talking about music in worship.
-After a conversation about writing Mary’s Lullaby, Ruth mentioned Once in Royal David’s City to one of the other delegates.
+After a conversation about writing Mary’s Lullaby, Ruth Sutherland mentioned her reworking of Once in Royal David’s City to one of the other delegates.
 I was going to share it in the Sanctum group and discovered it had slipped through the cracks.
 So here it is.
-A slight rewrite of Once
+A

 This is a really good book for the smallest room in the house.
 It’s just the biblical narrative (yeah, not the Sunday school nonsense) with pictures of Guinea pigs dressed up.
 Buy yourself a copy!